 About William H Painter Funeral Directors

 William H Painter Funeral Directors was established in 1907 when William H Painter, the owner of a horse-drawn taxi business, was helping a friend who asked to be taken to the nearest undertaker.
-We now serve communities across Birmingham and Solihull from our local network of funeral homes in Yardley, Castle Bromwich, Chelmsley Wood, Kingstanding, Solihull and Sutton Coldfield.
+We now serve communities across Birmingham and Solihull from our local network of funeral homes in Yardley, Castle Bromwich, Chelmsley Wood, Kingstanding, Solihull, Sutton Coldfield and Erdington.

 We are proud to serve the people in those communities of many different cultures and faiths, as well as those with no religious beliefs.
 Our Yardley funeral home has its own Service Venue where you may choose to hold the funeral in the very heart of your local community.

 We bring empathy and experience to support you in planning your loved one’s funeral and fulfilling your wishes to the best of our ability.